pcminer-tools/pcminer/README.md

 5. Once your files are all in place, you can generate the UI by running PCMiner.java.
    This will generate an updated version of the file ui/data.js.
-Opening ui/index.html in your browser will bring up a version of PC-Miner that contains the conference you just added.
+Opening ui/index.html in your browser will bring up a version of PC-miner that contains the conference you just added.
 Please contribute any data you added, so that others can benefit from your efforts.